dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 **P/S**: The end result - YOLOv5 on CPU at 180+ FPS using only 4 CPU cores! 🚀
 {{< /notice >}}

-If that sounds interesting let's get into it ⛷.
+If that sounds interesting let's dive in 🧙

 ### 🔩 Setting Up